forrest79/phpgsql/docs/fluent.md

 dump($query2->where('id', 10)->exists()); // (bool) FALSE
 ```

-Of cource, you want to use your own query right from the connection.
+Of course, you want to use your own query right from the connection.
 So overwrite `Connection::createQuery()` method and return instance of your own query here.

 ## Query examples